kmcolli/iks-lab/book/connect-database.md

     ![](./images/cloudant-credentials2.png)

-1. Duplicate the file `credentials.template.env` in the root folder to a new file `credentials.env`
+1. Duplicate the file `~/todo/credentials.template.env` in the root folder to a new file `credentials.env`

 1. Edit the file `credentials.env` and fill out the value for both CLOUDANT_USERNAME and CLOUDANT_APIKEY from the generated credentials above.
 Make sure you uncomment those 2 lines